pclus/vicsek-cuda/readme.md

 # CUDA Vicsek model simulator

-For details on the model and usage of the noise refer to: [Clusella and Pastor-Satorras, Chaos 31, 043116 (2021)](https://doi.org/10.1063/5.0046926).
-This code is for the Vicsek model defined on Euclidian space only.
+For details on the model and usage of the different types of noise refer to: [Clusella and Pastor-Satorras, Chaos 31, 043116 (2021)](https://doi.org/10.1063/5.0046926).

-## Disclaimer
+**Cite this work if you use this or parts of this code.**

-I am not a CUDA expert.
+This software is for the Vicsek model defined on Euclidian space only.

 ## External tools

-The code makes a fundamental use of [thrust](https://docs.nvidia.com/cuda/thrust/index.html) in two cases:
+The software makes a fundamental use of [thrust](https://docs.nvidia.com/cuda/thrust/index.html) in two cases:
 - To compute the average polarization of the system (function `compute_phi` in file `system.cu`)
 - To sort the box list `devBox` with `thrust::sort_by_key` in `vicsek.cu`.